Applications to the Program

 We are now accepting applications.
 Applications will be considered at any time of year; however to ensure consideration for Summer term admission (May 1st start), applications must be received by January 15th; or to ensure consideration for Fall term admission (September 1st start), applications must be received by April 15th.
 Applications submitted after these deadlines cannot be guaranteed consideration for the preferred admit term.
 In order to apply you will need to complete the Research Template for Applicants and attach it to the Application Form available from the School of Graduate and Postdoctoral Studies website.

-Apply to the program via Western's online application system at the admissions application site for the School of Graduate and Postdoctoral Studies.
+Apply to the program via Western's online application system at the School of Graduate and Postdoctoral Studies website.